 Property Damage

-The value of your car accident claim can be affected by the severity of damage to your vehicle.
+The value of your car crash settlement can be affected by the severity of damage to your vehicle.
 Your award may include the cost to repair or replace the vehicle.

 Once a car has been in an accident, the worth of that car goes down.
 This is true even after repairs.
 In Mississippi, this loss is called diminished value.
 Diminished value is the difference between the market value of the car right before the accident and the market value of your car after the repairs.
 You may be able to include your car’s loss in value as a factor in your accident claim.